f5devcentral/f5-agility-labs-xc/docs/class4/lab6.rst

 Task 1: Review the Requests Dashboard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this task, you will explore the Security Analytics Dashboard within Distributed Cloud "XC" for security events.
+In this task, you will explore the Security Analytics Dashboard within Distributed Cloud (XC) for security events.

 #.
 From the **Web App & API Protection** menu, navigate to **Overview**, then click **Security**